zbmed/2025-01-20-LC_EMBL-online/index.md

 <h4>DB Browser for SQLite</h4>
 <p>
 You will need to install <a href="http://sqlitebrowser.org/">DB Browser for SQLite</a> to complete these lessons.
 DB Browser for SQLite provides a graphical user interface for connecting to and interacting with a SQLite database.
-This application bundles SQLite, so you won’t need to install SQLite separately.
+This application bundles SQLite, so you won’t need to install SQLite separately. <br />

 Note: on Windows, the PortableApp download is recommended as the regular version may take a long time to install on certain systems.
 </p>
 <h4>Download the data</h4>
 <p>
-To import data, you’ll need to open DB Browser for SQLite and download a zip file containing the data files for this tutorial.
+To import data, you’ll need to open DB Browser for SQLite and download a zip file containing the data files for this tutorial.<br />

-1. Download the data files doaj-article-sample.zip from <a href="http://doi.org/10.5281/zenodo.2822005">Zenodo</a>.
+1. Download the data files doaj-article-sample.zip from <a href="http://doi.org/10.5281/zenodo.2822005">Zenodo</a>.<br />
 2. Open the zip file with the zip utlity on your machine and save the folder and files to a location where you can easily find them.
-For example, your Desktop.
+For example, your Desktop.<br />
 3. Contained in the zip file are two files, doaj-article-sample.db and doaj-article-sample.db.sql.
 You can either open the database file (less steps) or import the SQL file (more steps).
 </p>